tonethar/IGME-230-GDD-2017-Fall/README.md

 * *Students will demonstrate proficiency with fundamental data access from server-side scripts.*

 ## Other outcomes beyond CPF
+* Students will work in groups and collaborate utilizing a version control system.
-* Students will publish a web portfolio of their best GDD work to date
+* Students will publish a web portfolio of their best GDD work to date.
-* Create an interactive web application that displays & filters data retrieved from a server
+* Students will create an interactive web application that displays & filters data retrieved from a server.
 * Students will be able to create simple web games using both DOM technologies and a rendering engine (Pixi.js)

 ## Topics